-Open to 10-11-12 2 credits Hawkeye Community College GRA105 4 credits This course is a comprehensive drawing class that builds upon student's initial knowledge and experience from previous art classes.
+Open to 10-11-12 Hawkeye Community College GRA105

+This course is a comprehensive drawing class that builds upon student's initial knowledge and experience from previous art classes.
 This class strengthens the students' abilities by the drawing of basic shapes, studying perspective rendering, and creating full studies of the human head, face and overall form.
 Students strengthen their use of structural and compositional theories such as unity, balance, and symmetry.
 Color theory is thoroughly explored and students use both wet and dry media to further advance their creative and technical skills.

-Desktop Publishing

-11-152-C-112-00 Open to 11-12 2 credits Hawkeye Community College GRA133 4 credits This course is a student's first step through the Graphic Design academy combining hands-on art making skills with computer based design technology.
-Adobe In-Design is introduced and the primary software for class projects and coursework.
-Students begin using graphic design systems as a tool to further their artistic growth.
-Challenges and concepts specific to the graphic design industry such as the combination of text and images, lettering exploration and visual layout are studied and are the basis for all projects.
+Desktop Publishing COM220 11-152-C-112-00 Open to 11-12 Hawkeye Community College GRA133 This course is a student's first step through the C academy combining hands-on art making skills with c design technology.
+Adobe In-Design is introduced a software for class projects and coursework.
+Studen graphic design systems as a tool to further their Challenges and concepts specific to the graphic design as the combination of text and images, lettering explor layout are studied and are the basis for all projects. computer-based and the primary nts begin using artistic growth. gn industry such